Second Supersonic Plane Model

 Key Takeaways:

-• It was the first plane to reach Mach 2, a feat accomplished by test pilot Scott Crossfield in 1953.
+• The Douglas Skyrocket was the second aircraft to achieve supersonic flight and the first to reach Mach 2, accomplished by pilot Scott Crossfield in 1953.

 See a mistake?
 Contact us.